The Aviation Law Review: Belgium

-Non-commercial operations and notably operations involving state flights, flights for the carriage of dangerous goods, flights with noise restrictions, air tasks, special flights and public service obligation are subject to other specific requirements and procedures.
+Non-commercial operations and, notably, operations involving state flights, flights for the carriage of dangerous goods, flights with noise restrictions, air tasks, special flights and public service obligations, are subject to other specific requirements and procedures.

 Additional information and relevant application forms may be obtained on the Belgian civil aviation website.5

-The majority of safety issues are regulated on the EU level under the auspices of the European Aviation Safety Agency (EASA) and its Basic Regulation (EU) 2018/1139.
+The majority of safety issues are regulated at the EU level under the auspices of the European Aviation Safety Agency (EASA) and its Basic Regulation (EU) 2018/1139.

 On a national level, the Belgian legal order contains several safety instruments, some standalone and some implementing European legislation on a national level.
-A complete list is to be found on the website of the Belgian Civil Aviation Authority.6
+A complete list can be found on the website of the Belgian Civil Aviation Authority.6

-Most notably, there is the Royal Decree of 9 January 2005 regulating the technical requirements for aircraft of general aviation.
+Most notably, the Royal Decree of 9 January 2005 regulates the technical requirements for aircraft of general aviation.
 Furthermore, the Royal Decree of 25 October 2013 is an executive implementation of Regulation (EU) 1178/2011 and Regulation (EU) 216/2008 (former EASA Basic Regulation) and lays down technical requirements and administrative procedures for civil aviation aircrew.
-Lastly, the Royal Decree of 10 April 2016 and the Ministerial Decree of 30 November 2016 were adopted recently in relation to the technical exploitation of drones.
+Finally, the Royal Decree of 10 April 2016 and the Ministerial Decree of 30 November 2016 were adopted recently in relation to the technical exploitation of drones.

 The type and levels of insurance that air carriers and aircraft operators are required to have in place are detailed in Regulation (EC) No. 785/2004 on insurance requirements for air carriers and aircraft operators, as regularly amended.
 This Regulation applies, with few exceptions, to all air carriers and to all aircraft operators flying within, into, out of or over the territory of a Member State of the European Union.